›› Rethinking electric vehicle component design

 "Although we will see the prices of batteries eventually come down and the charging infrastructure improve, unless the design and development of components keeps pace with demand, it will leave many customers with a bad EV experience," explained Steve Hughes, managing director of REO UK.

-For example, one of the areas explored in the white paper is the fact that, because modern electric vehicles feature a high component density, it can often become difficult to manage the heat dissipation from components like transformers and inverters.
-This is where the company has delivered specialized liquid-cooled parts to reduce the space they need to occupy.
+For example, one of the areas explored in the whitepaper is the fact that, because modern electric vehicles feature a high component density, it can often become difficult to manage the heat dissipation from components like transformers and inverters.
+This is where the company has delivered specialised liquid-cooled parts to reduce the space they need to occupy.

-To find out more about wound components for renewable and automotive applications, contact a REO representative today on 01588 673411.
+Download the electric vehicle power whitepaper here.
+To find out more about wound components for renewable and automotive applications, contact an REO representative today on +44 (0)1588 673411.